NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Examples.md

 * __`submitter_id`:__ A unique key to identify the `case`
 * __`projects.code`:__ A link to the `project`

-The submitter ID is different from the universally unique identifier (UUID), which can be accessed under the `<entity_type>_id` field for each entity.
+The submitter ID is different from the universally unique identifier (UUID), which is based on the [UUID Version 4 Naming Convention](https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_.28random.29).
+The UUID can be accessed under the `<entity_type>_id` field for each entity.
+For example, the `case` UUID would be accessed under the `case_id` field.
 The UUID is either assigned to each entity automatically or can be submitted by the user.
 See the [Data Model Users Guide](https://gdc-docs.nci.nih.gov/Data/Data_Model/GDC_Data_Model/#gdc-identifiers) for more details about GDC identifiers.

 The `projects.code` field is what connects the `case` entity to the `project` entity.
 The rest of the entity connections use the `submitter_id` field instead.